D3-J2GWK/D3/README.md

   <circle cx="120" cy="60" r="10"></circle>
 </svg>
 ```
-At the bottom of the body tag and inside a script tag, place a source tag:
+In order to actually start using D3 we will need to make sure it is referenced somewhere in our file.
+At the bottom of the body tag and inside a script tag you should see a refernce to the following:

 ```javascript
 <script src="http://d3js.org/d3.v3.min.js" charset="utf-8"> </script>
 ```
-To begin implementing d3 within the html, we need to use d3 select methods to assign elements of the DOM to javascript variables. d3.select(“svg”) will return the first element in the document with the specified selector, in this case it is the <svg>.
-The svg.selectAll(“circle”) will then return all <circle> elements that are children of the svg.
+To begin implementing D3 we need to use it's select() and selectAll() methods to begin assigning the existing svg and circle elements of the DOM to javascript variables.
+D3.select(“svg”) will return the first element in the document with the specified selector, in this case the <svg> tag.
+The svg.selectAll(“circle”) will then return ALL <circle> elements that are children of the svg.
+Take moment to uncomment this line of code in the Step 1 section of the template and refresh your browswer.

 ```javascript
 var svg = d3.select("svg");